-Programming permeates all corners of our modern lives.
-Any time you pick up your phone or access a web page you are sifting through the hard work of programmers.
+Embedded software design programming permeates all corners of our modern lives.
+Any time you pick up your phone or access a web page you are sifting through the hard work of software engineers.

-Countless products today have some combination of electronics incorporated in them, and many of these have some level of programming that enables them to function.
+Countless products today have some combination of electronics incorporated in them, and many of these have some level of software applications that enable them to function.

-Yet the process for developing the code that keeps the digital cogs turning is a little different than the processes used to create the physical product.
+Yet the process for developing embedded systems that keeps the digital cogs turning is a little different than the processes used to create the physical product.

 When you build a wooden garden shed there are many tools that can be used.
 You can nail a frame together with a nail gun or a manual hammer.
 Beyond that, there are a couple variations to the way you frame the shed, but ultimately there are a limited number of ways to pull it off, otherwise, you risk your shed falling down.

-SGW’s Ken Oakeson is a software developer and is the team’s expert on cloud computing applications.
+Ken Oakeson is a software developer and is an expert on cloud computing operating systems.
 A large component of what Oakeson does is to help educate clients on the variety of languages that can be used on a project as well as the challenges with each.

-An important task for SGW Designworks is helping clients to decide which code language is best for a given project because just like physical materials and fabrication processes, programming languages and the tools selected to develop a program are very important.
+An important task for embedded system design programmers is helping clients decide which code language is best for a given project.
+Because just like physical materials and fabrication processes, programming languages and the tools selected to develop a program are very important.

 - Will it run on your platform of choice?

 - What tools are available?
 Editor, compiler, debugger?